-After consultation with students, teachers selected a range of popular colours and different shapes, using twenty-six beanbags in total.
+After consultation with students, teachers selected a range of fashionable colours and different shapes, using twenty-six boys and girls bean bags in total.

 The idea behind the exercise was to make an environment where kids enjoy sitting down to read.
 The beanbags were sourced from Bean Bags R Us Australia.

 The kids love the heavy-duty material because they can be used inside and outside.
-That same material also makes them easy to keep clean in the long term.
+That same material also makes it easy to keep clean in the long term.

 It may be argued that the more comfortable students can be while reading, the more inclined they will be to pick up a book even if they are not at school!

-With the trend towards tablets and Kindle readers, kids are definitely engaged in reading in a different way.
+With the trend towards tablets and Kindle readers, kids are engaged in reading differently.
 This change is emphasised when they are sitting in a different kind of furniture.